katyhuff/2017-09-21-anl/README.md

-# Presentation Templates
+# Presentation 2019-09-19

-For now, we have just a beamer template.
-Add your own.
-Improve at will.
+This is a beamer presentation for a seminar at the NNS workshop on spent fuel management.

 Use the makefile to build it.

 If an error message
-`File tracklang.sty not found` appears, install `texlive-generic-extra`
+`File tracklang.sty not found` appears, install `texlive-plain-generic`